Roscoea cangshanensis: Taxonomy

 Roscoea cangshanensis was first described scientifically in 2007 in a paper by four Chinese scientists, of whom three are given as the authors of the binomial name: Luo Ming-Hua, Gao Xin-Fen and Lin Hong-Hui.
 The specific epithet refers to the Cangshan mountain range where it was found.
+As of August 2024, Plants of the World Online does not recognize this species, including it within Roscoea forrestii.

 Evolution and phylogeny

 The family Zingiberaceae is mainly tropical in distribution.
 The unusual mountainous distribution of Roscoea may have evolved relatively recently and be a response to the uplift taking place in the region in the last 50 million years or so due to the collision of the Indian and Asian tectonic plates.

 Species of Roscoea divide into two clear groups, a Himalayan clade and a "Chinese" clade (which includes some species from outside China).
 The two clades correspond to a geographical separation, their main distributions being divided by the Brahmaputra River as it flows south at the end of the Himalayan mountain chain.
 It has been suggested that the genus may have originated in this area and then spread westwards along the Himalayas and eastwards into the mountains of China and its southern neighbours.

-R. cangshanensis was not described until after the phylogenetic analysis by Ngamriabsakul et al. It occurs in the geographical region of the Chinese clade, and appears to be related to both R. forrestii and R. debilis.
+R. cangshanensis was not described until after the phylogenetic analysis by Ngamriabsakul et al. It occurs in the geographical region of the Chinese clade.
+The original describers considered that it appeared to be related to both R. forrestii and R. debilis.